EcoHull/stagetrackr/README.md

 ```

 The `visualisig_survival()` function is designed to work with the output
-of `last_observed_stage_table()`.
-It requires the specification of the
+of `last_stage_table()`.
+It requires the specification of the data
-data frame, remaining percentage column and optionally the remaining
+frame, remaining percentage column and optionally the remaining number
-number column (if it is not provided it will not show the N value).
+column (if it is not provided it will not show the N value).
 This
 functions generates a bar chart with a bar for each developmental stage
 providing details of the remaining percentage (and optionally the N
 remaining) at each stage of development.